 Assessments are the life-blood of condo associations and HOAs.
 Yet only in a very fortunate few condo associations can collection of assessments be left to a laissez faire process.
 Most condo associations need to have a cohesive and consistent collection process to thrive and not merely survive.

-This article deals not only with the process of collection of assessments, but also the philosophy of assessment collection adopted by an association.
+This article deals not only with the process of collection of assessments, but also the philosophy of collections adopted by an association.

 Whether they realize it or not, all associations adopt a collection philosophy.
 Some do it unwittingly and without realizing what they have adopted; others deliberate and consciously adopt a philosophy which tailor-fits their members and the community in which they all live.
 Collection philosophies run gamut from "associations are businesses and must be like businesses" to "collections are a messy matter perhaps if left alone, the goodhearted volunteers will pay enough to cover expenses."
 Most associations probably fall somewhere in the middle of the spectrum, but every association should periodically reexamine its collection philosophy.